coleenquadros/configuration/FAQ.md

 choosing a permission will take you to the Permission's page, in which you can view a list of `Roles` who grant this permission.
 Choose the role that best matches your requirement and submit a merge request to app-interface adding that role to your user file.

+### Accessing DataHub

+DataHub is not managed by the AppSRE team, but you can find the process to request access here: https://help.datahub.redhat.com/docs/interacting-with-telemetry-data

 ### I can not access ci-ext